popowiec/jenkins_iac/README.md

     - Jenkins is available on http://localhost
     - login: user
     - pass: bitnami
- ### 4. in the "jenkins_jobs" folder we will create our jenskis iac projects:
+ ### 4. In the "jenkins_jobs" folder we will create our jenskis iac projects:

  The idea is to cretae jenkins projects and jobs based on folder structres in the root folder "jenkins_jobs":